This post contains affiliate links.

 Of course, there are more luxurious, and likely pricier options to stay in Cortina, and the bed would no doubt be welcome after a day hiking Passo Giau.

 The village of Cortina is a quaint Italian ski, bike and hike outdoor adventure town worth spending some time in.
 Originally awarded the 1944 Winter Olympics, WWII changed that, and the city finally hosted the games in 1956.
-If you stop to look around, be on the lookout for the parking enforcement folks.
+If you stop to look around, be on the lookout for the parking enforcement though, and feed the meter.
 They are brutally quick.
 Women dressed more like flight attendants, wearing high heels, up dos and make up, are the traffic officers issuing tickets.
 Only in Italy.

 Lonely Planet Italy, available through Chapters/Indigo and Amazon is a great place to start.
 Short Walks in the Dolomites is another good one.
 It contains 50 walks varying in length from a short stroll to a full day adventure.
 Walking in the Dolomites features 25 multi-day routes.
 And Trekking in the Dolomites features six of the Alta Via long-distance walking routes.
 If you prefer the safety of an organized group, check out single day and multi-day hike options through get your guide.
 Use Cortina as the reference point in your search.